lilianabs/kaggle-notebooks/README.md

-# kaggle-functions
+# kaggle-tools

-This repository contains functions that I tend to use often in Kaggle notebooks.
+This repository contains functions and tools that I often use in Kaggle notebooks.